divolte/divolte-collector/docs/mapping_reference.rst

     def locationUri = parse location() to uri

 :Description:
   Attempts to parse a string as a URI.
-The most obvious candidates to use for this are the :code:`location()` and :code:`referer()` values, but you can equally do this same with custom event parameters or any other string value.
+The most obvious candidates to use for this are the :code:`location()` and :code:`referer()` values, but you can equally do the same with custom event parameters or any other string value.
 If the parser fails to create a URI from a string, then the value will be absent.
 Note that the parsed URI itself is not directly mappable onto any Avro field.

 :Type:
   :code:`URI`